tmiliant/Cloudera-Modern-Big-Data-Analysis-with-SQL/README.md

 - table partitioning
 - Parquet/Avro files

--SQL in Hive/Impala with clauses:
+SQL in Hive/Impala with clauses:
   SELECT
   FROM
   WHERE